mayataka/robotoc/README.md

 cmake .. -DBUILD_VIEWER=ON
 ```

-7. If you do not want to install Python binding, change the CMake configuration as
+7. If you do not want to install the Python bindings, change the CMake configuration as
 ```
 cmake .. -DBUILD_PYTHON_INTERFACE=OFF
 ```